Lmcmaaser/angular-favorite-things/README.md

 # AngularFavoriteThings

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

-*It is a variation on the angular tutorial "Tour of Heroes" which is available on https://angular.io/* *I created it to help myself become more familiar with using angular and typescript* *It is a static app*
+*It is a variation on the angular tutorial "Tour of Heroes" which is available on https://angular.io/.*
+*I created it to help myself become more familiar with using angular and typescript.*
+*It is a static app.*

 ## Development server